AshKyd/vue-googlebot-test/README.md

 ![Screenshot showing the dynamic Vue content loaded in the page](assets/screenshot.png)

 1. The heading & lorem ipsum are rendered immediately when the script loads
-2. The content in the red box loads after a 1 second delay.
+2. The content in the red box loads after a 1 second delay

 ## Conclusion & caveats

 We can use client-only rendering for search engines.

 It's unclear whether we can use async data requests, but other articles indicate this increases risk of timeouts and thus no content being indexed.
-Instead we should bundle the data and load it at runtime, so it is available to render without any delay.
+Instead we should bundle the data and load it at runtime so it is available to render without any delay.

 Methods we might use include: